 GFL invests in extensive training opportunities by sending our specialist employees to training institutes across North America and by bringing industry-leading experts in-house to provide frontline instruction.

-From our first-class knowledge and strict regulatory compliance to our wide range of evaluation policies — GFL is committed to ensuring that every member of our team makes safe execution their first priority to complete every task with the utmost attention to safety.
+From our first-class knowledge and strict regulatory compliance to our wide range of evaluation policies — GFL is committed to ensuring that all members of our team make safe execution their first priority and that they complete every task with the utmost attention to safety.